WILD ROSE FARM

 We come together from diverse backgrounds and bring rich experiences to build a program that empowers, nourishes, and inspires children to play and learn on the farm and in nature.

-Biodynamic Farmer, Founder of Wild Rose Farm, Teacher
+Biodynamic Farmer, Founder of Wild Rose Farm, Guide

 WILL AND KELLY MINEHART